alvineebai/Alvine-kubernetes/12-RBAC/readme.md

 We have a new user called Paul in dev team and we need to give him access to the cluster resources.
 As an administrator, setup RBAC using a service account to allow Paul to list and create pods and services in the dev namespace.

-Refer to the folder `rback-eks-sa` to resolve the exercise.

 1. Create the namespace, the role the service account and the role binding `rbac-sa.yaml`

 ```yaml